wilsonmar/wilsonmar.github.io/_posts/2016-10-29-iot-raspberry-install.md

 ## Why: Use cases for the Pi

+<a target="_blank" href="https://www.youtube.com/watch?v=rS9CbsohFGk" title="Geerling Buy 2022">VIDEO</a>:
 What to run on a Raspberry Pi?

    * <a target="_blank" href="https://projects.raspberrypi.org/en/projects">Many existing Raspberry projects</a>
 are targeted for learning by children.

+   * Block Ad tracking on your own network DHCP DNS using <a target="_blank" href="https://docs.pi-hole.net/">PiHole</a> <a target="_blank" href="https://docs.pi-hole.net/guides/vpn/openvpn/overview/">paired with a VPN</a>

+   * A <strong>camera/webcam</strong> for time lapse videos or smart object-detection (running Tensorflow)

+   * Light show based on what music is playing

+   * Setup a <a target="_blank" href="https://www.youtube.com/watch?v=rS9CbsohFGk&t=2m38s">NAS (Network Attached Storage)</a> using OpenMediaVault * Run a media library to play songs, videos (from a separate drive)

    * Run a <strong>private GitHub server</strong> on a Pi.

-   * Run Home Automation to control and log events.
+   * Run Home Assistant or OpenHAB to control lights, monitor environment, and other automation. <a target="_blank" href="https://www.youtube.com/watch?v=rS9CbsohFGk&t=3m23s" title="Geerling Guy">Zigbee</a>. <a target="_blank" href="https://www.youtube.com/watch?v=PV41VEZCTNE&t=3m">HOOBS</a> integrates Alexa, Nestcam, etc. with Apple HomeKit.

+   * Display a <strong>clock</strong>, task list, calendar, a static menu like at a restaurant), or rotating pictures in a nursing home -- from an old PC or older Pi.

    * Run one of the "goat" server which contains known security issues. <a target="_blank" href="https://wilsonmar.github.io/owasp/">OWASP</a>

+   * Geerling: build a 4G/5G wireless router modem (instead of buying one)

+   * Process video to .mp4

 For enterprises, the Raspberry Pi uses <strong>ARM CPU chips</strong>, so is a good platform to

-   * <strong>thoroughly test</strong> whether apps work well on ARM chips, such as ones used on AWS Graviton server types (rather than traditional Intel x86).
+   * <strong>thoroughly test</strong> whether apps work well the <strong>ARM chip</strong>, such as ones used on AWS Graviton server types (rather than traditional Intel x86).

 <a target="_blank" href="https://thepihut.com/products/cluster-case-for-raspberry-pi"><img align="right" width="209" alt="rasp-pi-rack-836x960" src="https://user-images.githubusercontent.com/300046/160224852-23710881-184f-4168-989d-1cbd4104c494.png"></a>
-Run apps (within Docker containers) in <a target="_blank" href="https://wilsonmar.github.io/kubernetes/">Kubernetes</a> on a cluster of Rasperberry Pi computers in order to become proficient at <strong>configuring</strong> the correct mix of settings for ARM and to <strong>refine automation</strong> scripts for functional and capacity (load balancing and scaling) testing of containers.
+Run apps (within Docker containers) in <a target="_blank" href="https://wilsonmar.github.io/kubernetes/">Kubernetes</a> on a cluster of ("bramble") Rasperberry Pi computers in order to become proficient at <strong>configuring</strong> the correct mix of settings for ARM and to <strong>refine automation</strong> scripts for functional and capacity (load balancing and scaling) testing of containers.
 The cost of a each board in a <a href="#Hardware">"extreme" Pi cluster</a> which orchestrates <strong>several Pi's</strong> together is less than a perhaps a single day running a Kubernetes cluster in a "pay as you go" cloud environment.
 Without cost pressures, a stand-alone Pi can run overnight (or all week) without the hassle of needing to be brought down for cost reasons.
+Compare performance using Linpack Benchmark vs Turnpike2.

 <a target="_blank" href="https://www.youtube.com/watch?v=X9fSMGkjtug" title="Jul 15, 2021 Raspberry Pi ft.
-Kubernetes (k3s cluster w/ Rancher)">This video brags about</a>  (but does not show how) to  <a target="_blank" href="https://ubuntu.com/tutorials/how-to-kubernetes-cluster-on-raspberry-pi#1-overview">install of Ubuntu plus</a>
+Kubernetes (k3s cluster w/ Rancher)">VIDEO</a>: <a target="_blank" href="https://ubuntu.com/tutorials/how-to-kubernetes-cluster-on-raspberry-pi#1-overview">install of Ubuntu plus</a>
  <a target="_blank" href="https:/get.k3s.io/">light-weight K3S</a> from SUSE Rancher dashboard app to manage the private cloud "supercomputer" cluster.

 <a target="_blank" href="https://www.linkedin.com/pulse/adventures-cluster-computing-tim-wood/">Tim Wood's cluster consists of</a>